microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/driveitem-checkin.md

 ## <a name="response"></a>Resposta

-Se tiver êxito, a chamada da API retornará `204 No content` .
+Se tiver êxito, a chamada à API retornará `204 No content`.

 ## <a name="example"></a>Exemplo